Shark nets on the beaches of Perth and WA's southwest

 1. Cottesloe beach, Cottesloe

 Not surprisingly, Perth’s most famous beach has the most popular shark net.
 The Cott Eco Shark Barrier is 170m long and extends 140m from the shore, giving swimmers plenty of chance to stretch out for long laps.
 First installed at Cottesloe Beach for the summer swimming season in 2019, it has become a go-to destination for ocean swimmers and attracts a dedicated crowd from pre-dawn through to late morning.
 While each year is different, the net is usually installed in October and removed in March.
+The net for the 2024/2025 season has been installed as of November 1st.

 For the eco-lovers, you will be pleased to know the net is made from 100% recycled materials.
 On a good day with limited swell, there can be quite a few fish gathered around the groin and the net, which makes it a fun place for snorkelling.
 Shark nets have an interesting history at Cottesloe.
 In 1935, work began on running a shark net along the jetty (where the groin now sits) to a pylon north of the jetty and along wooden posts back to the beach.
 In 1936, a massive storm washed away the initial works and all that remains is the pylon.